Gus Hall: General Secretary of the CPUSA

 During the 1960s and 1970s, Hall also made frequent appearances on Soviet television, always supporting the position of the Soviet regime.
 Hall guided the CPUSA in accordance with the party line of the Communist Party of the Soviet Union (CPSU), rejecting any liberalization efforts such as Eurocommunism.
 He also dismissed the radical new revolutionary movements that criticized the official Soviet party line of "Peaceful coexistence" and called for a world revolution.
 After the Sino-Soviet split, Maoism likewise was condemned, and all Maoist sympathizers were expelled from the CPUSA in the early 1960s.
+Hall also supported the socialist governments of Cuba and Vietnam, but severely criticized China and North Korea, including accusing them of lack of political freedom.

 Hall defended the Soviet invasions of Czechoslovakia and Afghanistan, and supported the Stalinist principle of "Socialism in One Country".
 In the early 1980s, Hall and the CPUSA criticized the Solidarity movement in Poland.
 In 1992, the Moscow daily Izvestia claimed that the CPUSA had received over $40 million in payments from the Soviet Union, contradicting Hall's long-standing claims of financial independence.
 The former KGB General Oleg Kalugin declared in his memoir that the KGB had Hall and the American Communist Party "under total control" and that he was known to be siphoning off "Moscow money" to set up his own horse-breeding farm.
 The writer and J. Edgar Hoover biographer Curt Gentry has noted that a similar story about Hall was planted in the media through the FBI's secret COINTELPRO campaign of disruption and disinformation against radical opposition groups.

 Presidential candidate and later years

 1976 campaign poster featuring Hall and running mate Jarvis Tyner.

 In the 1964 United States presidential election, Hall's party supported Lyndon B. Johnson, saying it was necessary to prevent the victory of the conservative Barry Goldwater.
 During the 1972 presidential election, the CPUSA withdrew its support from the Democratic Party and nominated Hall as its candidate.
-Hall ran for president four times — in 1972, 1976, 1980, and 1984 — the last two times with Angela Davis.
+Hall ran for president four times—in 1972, 1976, 1980, and 1984—the last two times with Angela Davis.
 Of the four elections, Hall received the largest number of votes in 1976, largely because of the Watergate scandal bringing protest votes for minor parties.
 Hall ranked only in eighth place among the presidential candidates.
 Owing to the great expense of running, the difficulty in meeting the strenuous and different election law provisions in each state, and the difficulty in getting media coverage, the CPUSA decided to suspend running national campaigns while continuing to run candidates at the local level.
-While ceasing presidential campaigns, the CPUSA did not renew support for the Democratic party.
+While ceasing presidential campaigns, the CPUSA did not renew support for the Democratic Party.